dojot/dojot/storage/time-series/influxdb/storer/README.md

 docker build -t <username>/influxdb-storer:<tag> -f  .
 ```

-Then the image tagged a `<username>/influxdb-storer:<tag>` will be made available.
-You can send it to
-your DockerHub registry to made it available for non-local dojot installations:
+Then an image tagged as`<username>/influxdb-storer:<tag>` will be made available.
+You can send it to your DockerHub registry to made it available for non-local dojot installations:

 ```shell
 docker push <username>/influxdb-storer:<tag>